ordovician/calcutron/README.md

 Remaking the whole thing in Go is both to get a sense of how Go compares with Zig but also because I believe Go is very well suited for this kind of project.
 I want to be able to easily distribute binaries that can run any macOS, Linux and Windows and that is possible with the good Go cross-compile support.

 # Current Status
 We got all the programs I desired to: assembler, disassembler, simulator and debugger.
 All the core stuff I would want to test and teach about assembly programming works.
 Yet one could say all of these programs are still a bit buggy or unpolished.
-Handling negative numbers is not working great.
-The example programs however don't require any negative number usage.

-There are still cases where the error messages and feedback to the user could be a lot better.

-Currently registers work with 2 digit decimal numbers, but I have been thinking that the more sensible choice is 4 digit decimal numbers because that is the size of each memory location.

-# Refactoring Ideas
-The whole project is built to a large degree like a prototype.
-There was no thoughtful upfront design.
-However because this is the third iteration of the assembler there has been some evolution of ideas.
-However, as complexity has grown I have noticed a few key problems.

-There are switch-case statement on instuctions such as ADD, SUB and LD a large number of places.
-It means that adding or modifying and instruction requires making code changes in numerous locations.
-That is not an ideal solution.

-Ideally each instruction should be self contained and know how to do the following:

-- Disassemble machine code into assembly code
-- Assemble source code into machine code
-- Execute instruction on virtual CPU
-- Visualize instruction with colors or without
-- Know what info is most relevant to show after instruction is run in debugger.
-E.g. ADD and SUB benefit from showing registers, while a branch benefit from showing the program counter (PC).

-Several instructions are strongly related which means having a single type representing each instruction may not make sense.
-Instead one can bundle instructions such as ADD and SUB because they both work in 3 registers.
-While SUBI, LSH, RSH and ADDI can be bundled as they all use a constant (immediate value) as 3rd operand.

-Likewises LD, ST, BRZ, BGT and BRA all take a register and address as operands which make them suitable to be used in a bundle.

-A similar idea can be used for commands within the debugger.
-Each command needs to have support for the following:

-- Handle command completion
-- Execute when selected.
-Will likely require access to CPU/Computer object
-- Help info.
-Explanation to user of what the command actually does.
+Addition and subtraction deal with negative numbers while shift and  conditional branching operate on numbers as if they were unsigned.
+Registers work on 4 digit numbers but there are only 100 memory locations numbered from 0 to 99.